ironswordX/not-enough-vulkan-backport/README.md

 ## Important Notes

 > Note 1: unfortunately since about the start of March 2026, Iran lost access to the internet and I lost the needed tools to develop Minecraft mods, as I write this, it is now 18th of April, I am truly sorry for my absence in the past 50 days, I had no ways to maintain my online presence, I know that Minecraft 26.1 is out now, but unfortunately I cannot update any of my mods to that version, I cannot even try that version, until internet access becomes available.

-> Note 2: if my access to github.com remains persistent, you can contact me by creating a new issue
+> Note 2: if my access to github.com remains persistent, you can contact me regarding my projects, by creating a new issue, as I cannot access my Gmail.

 > Note 3: feel free to fork my mods and update them yourself.

 ---